A history of lace making

 4. Lace trim - Lace trim is a narrow band of lace that is used to decorate the edge of a garment or fabric.
 It can be used to add a touch of femininity and elegance to clothing, bedding, or home decor.
 Lace trim can be sewn or attached using a variety of methods, including glue, snaps, or hooks.

 5. Lace headband - A lace headband is a delicate band of lace that is worn around the head as a hair accessory.
 It can be used to hold hair back and add a touch of elegance to an outfit.
-Lace headbands come in a range of styles and colors, from delicate and understated to bold and dramatic.
+Lace headbands come in a range of styles and colours, from delicate and understated to bold and dramatic.

 6. Lace scarves - A lace scarf is a delicate piece of lace that is worn around the neck for warmth or fashion.
 Lace scarves can be made from a variety of materials, including cotton, silk, or wool, and come in a range of styles, from delicate and understated to bold and dramatic.
 They can be coordinated with other clothing or accessories to create a complete look.

 7. Lace hankies - A lace hankie is a small square of lace that is used as a handkerchief.
 They can be used to wipe tears or blow the nose, and can add a touch of elegance to a pocket or purse.
-Lace hankies come in a range of styles and colors, from delicate and understated to bold and dramatic.
+Lace hankies come in a range of styles and colours, from delicate and understated to bold and dramatic.

 8. Lace curtains - Lace curtains are delicate pieces of lace that are used as window coverings.
 They provide privacy and can also add a touch of elegance and femininity to a room.
 Lace curtains come in a range of styles, from delicate and understated to bold and dramatic, and can be coordinated with other decor in a room.